Shawn-Nichol/AndroidKotlinGuide/User Interface/Look and feel/Shadows and clip views.md

 Shadows are drawn by the parent of the elevated view, and thus subject to standard view clipping, clipped by the parent by default.

-Elevation is also useful to create animations where widgets temporarily rise aobove the view plane when performing some action.
+Elevation is also useful to create animations where widgets temporarily rise above the view plane when performing some action.

 ## Assign Elevation to your views
 The Z values for a view has two compenents